ChenxiiGuo/chenxiiguo.github.io/GlomPaint.md

 The gabor filters combine with KNN works well.

 This image shows the results for a high quality image.
 It works well.

+(From left to right:the original image, the filtered image(by a filter bank), the segmented image(by KNN) and the ground truth)
 ![image](https://github.com/ChenxiiGuo/glomDetector/blob/master/segment/report/pureBackground.png)
 However, there are still some problems.

 Firstly, some cells are in the needle and it should not be counted as glomeruli which is required by Bristol Renal Team.
 However, using gabor cannot avoid this due to the fact that the texture of these cells are similar to the glomeruli part.

 Secondly, if the background is not pure, then the result is not good.
 This image shows when the background is not pure, the false postive problem is serious.
 However, in pratical jobs, this is not a serious problem since researchers in Bristol Renal Team can avoid these videos.
+(From left to right:the original image, the filtered image(by a filter bank), the segmented image(by KNN) and the ground truth)
 ![image](https://github.com/ChenxiiGuo/glomDetector/blob/master/segment/report/blurBackground.png)